swimmingly/yodrew.github.io/posts/2011-11-21-illuminati-it-may-concern.md

 ---
-title: "illuminati it may concern"
+title: illuminati it may concern
 created_at: 2011-11-21 18:13:40 +0000
-kind: article
+layout: post
 category:
 tags:
 permalink: /blog/2011/11/illuminati-it-may-concern/